prudhvivreddy/Test/README.md

 ## Batch Process API

+## Overview

+This project contains a Mule application designed to synchronize data between Salesforce and a MySql database.
+The application supports bidirectional real-time synchronization, ensuring that data changes in either Salesforce or Supabase are reflected in the other system.

 This template leverages the batch module.

 The batch job is divided into Process and On Complete stages.